 These misdemeanors and felonies are all serious offenses which may carry significant fines, jail time, and registration as a sex offender.
-To fight such a serious offense requires a highly experienced criminal defense attorney with experience in this area of law.
-A conviction of any of these crimes can have a drastically negative effect upon your life and must be prevented by any legal means necessary - be that procedural, fighting the charge in court, or negotiating an acceptable plea deal.
+To fight such a serious offense requires a highly experienced criminal defense attorney with experience in this particular area of law.
+A conviction of any of these crimes can have a drastically negative effect on your life, and must be prevented by any legal means necessary – be that procedural measures, fighting the charge in court, or negotiating to arrive at an acceptable plea deal.

 This content was written on behalf of Greg Prosmushkin.